Indonesia · audience itinerary

 - ◆Insect repellent

-- ◆Modest clothing for temple visits
+- ◆Modest attire for temple visits (shoulders and knees covered)

 Travelers who liked Yogyakarta also looked at